nikitaskobelkin/bragi_demo/README.md

 - Introspect: A library that provides SwiftUI extensions to work with UIKit components, enabling easier customization and integration with SwiftUI.
 - Alamofire: A popular networking library for handling API requests and responses, simplifying network calls.
 - RxSwift and RxCocoa: Used previously for reactive programming.
 However, we've now switched to Swift's native Async/Await for better readability and performance.
+- Needle: Needle is a dependency injection (DI) system for Swift.
+Unlike other DI frameworks, such as Cleanse, Swinject, Needle encourages hierarchical DI structure and utilizes code generation to ensure compile-time safety.
+This allows us to develop our apps and make code changes with confidence.
+If it compiles, it works.
+In this aspect, Needle is more similar to Dagger for the JVM.

 Feel free to explore the codebase and contribute to the project.
 Happy coding!